damirkusar/starter_netCore/README.md

 4. You will also need [.net core tools](https://www.microsoft.com/net/core#windowsvs2015) with [.net core 1.1](https://www.microsoft.com/net/download/core) installed

 ## Running the App for the first time
-In the package.json file, there is a post hook that it runs <webpack --config webpack.config.vendor.js> command after all node packages are installed.
+In the package.json file, there is a script <webpack-vendor> and <webpack> which you have to run.
-If you add a new package, this command runs automatically again, but!!
-If you need something to be packed, you need to add it to the webpack.config.vendor.js file and then run this command again, manually.
+If you add a new or you update a package, and you have updated webpack.config.vendor.js file, then run this commands again, manually.

+-> If you running into problems, delete first all files under wwwroot/dist (except _placeholder.txt) as well ClientApp/dist (except _placeholder.txt)

 In the DataAccessLayer, there are some npm scripts.
 You will need to run these to setup your DB.
 You can make changes of course as you like.
 - npm run init-applicationdb